Male Infertility | Symptoms, Diagnosis & Treatments

 Immunological Infertility

-If the cause of the immunological infertility is female-related, the current theories are that cervical mucus can kill sperm, or the uterus can reject the embryo.
-However, both theories are unproven.
+If the cause of immunological infertility is female-related, the current theories are that cervical mucus can kill sperm, or the uterus can reject the embryo.
+The exact cause of immunological infertility is unproven, but may be triggered by past or present infection, cancer or vasectomy (with or without reversal).

 Symptoms